Weekend Getaway: Anna Maria Island

 Holmes Beach is the next city on the island.
 It is mainly residential, but also has a very nice public beach as well as stores and restaurants scattered throughout.
 The Manatee Public Beach has a parking lot, restrooms and concession stands.
 It is a popular place to spend the day.

 Bradenton Beach is the southernmost city on the island.
 It is home of Historic Bridge Street.
 Bridge Street is charming street full of shops and restaurants.
 It has its own pier for fishing and boating which also has a restaurant.
 This is a very enjoyable place to walk around, grab a bite, listen to music, rent a boat or do some fishing.
-The beaches and beachfront restaurants are also favorites amongst the locals and tourists alike.
+The beaches and beachfront restaurants are also favorites among the locals and tourists alike.
 It is also right next to public beaches that anyone is welcome to utilize.
 Be sure to arrive early to park and spend the day!

 If you are planning a trip to Disney World or the Orlando area, Anna Maria is an incredible day trip to the beach that can be reached in under two hours.
 Since there are strict codes and building restrictions on Anna Maria Island you will not find the normal chain stores and restaurants.
 It is a delightful alternative to the east coast beaches and a wonderful place for a one of a kind experience.